Incremental Refinements and Multiple Descriptions with Feedback: Multiple Rounds of Incremental Refinements

-For a general source $X$, which is encoded in $M$ rounds, the total coding rate in going from an initial distortion $D_1$ to a final distortion $D_2<D_1$ is always smaller than or equal to the rate $R(\sigma^2=D_1, D_2, K , M)$ for coding a Gaussian source.
-Note that this also holds even if the source is not successive refinable.
+Let us first prove that for a single-description scheme, the coding rate going from an initial distortion $D_1$ to a final distortion $D_2<D_1$ is always smaller than or equal to the rate required if the source was Gaussian.
+Note that this also holds even if the source $X$ is not successive refinable.

-\begin{lemma}[A Gaussian source is the worst to code using independent encodings] Let $X$ be a non Gaussian source with finite differential entropy, and let $\sigma_X^2\geq D_1>D_2>0$.
-In the limit $D_1,D_2 \to 0$, while keeping the ratio $D_1/D_2$ constant, the of loss an $(K,M)$ UIR system with respect to the RDF of $X$, in going from $D_1$ to $D_2$, is smaller than the loss for a Gaussian source: